 Spells of imprisonment hurts persons’ subsequent ability to get a job and earn income legally.
 Moreover, under typical state law, sex payments continue to accumulate, with interest (12% in South Carolina), while the sex-payment debtor is imprisoned for non-payment.
 Hence, once imprisonment spells reach several months, serial imprisonment for sex-payment debt isn’t surprising.

 Only fragmentary data are available on the national magnitude of imprisonment for sex-payment debt.
 The child-support literature is primarily concerned with how to establish biological paternity and increase child-support revenue collection.
-Little systematically collected data considers penalties imposed on sex-payment debtors.
-Because 91% of sex-payment orders have arrears due and sex-payment debtors with gross annual income of $10,000 or less account for 70% of total arrears, imposition of penalties for sex-payment debt undoubtedly are common.
+Little systematically collected data considers penalties imposed on sex-payment debtors (“parents with child support arrears”).
+Because 91% of sex-payment orders (“child support orders”) have arrears due and sex-payment debtors with gross annual income of $10,000 or less account for 70% of total arrears, imposition of penalties for sex-payment debt undoubtedly are common.
 All U.S. states have laws providing for imprisonment for non-payment of sex payments.
 Actual imprisonment for sex-payment debt has been observed in many states.
 However, the structure of the U.S. public sphere generates little public concern about the U.S. level of imprisonment (which is extremely high relative to other high-income countries), encourages hostility to sex-payment debtors as persons who don’t support their children, and fosters fear of the demographic and fiscal implications of heterosexual male sexual freedom.
 The extent of imprisonment for sex-payment debt isn’t a commonly discussed public issue.

 Across the U.S. on an average day, roughly 50,000 persons are in jail or in prison for sex-payment debt.
 Sex payment debtors spend shorter spells in (local) jails and longer spells in (state) prisons.
 Sex-payment debtors can be imprisoned for civil contempt orders and on criminal sentences for sex payment debt.
 They can also be in jail as a result of pre-hearing arrests.
 With bench warrants often issued routinely for failure to appear at a child-support hearing, pre-hearing imprisonment is likely to be substantial.
 Persons who are subject to a child-support arrest warrant or in jail under a child-support contempt order can also be in jail concurrently for other charges.
 Case counts and imprisonment orders, which are a flow concept, translate into the average number of persons in jail, which is a stock concept, with considerable uncertainty.
 Available data are complex and inconsistent, even when provided from official sources and in legal proceedings.
 Given available data, I consider the best estimates to be 40,000 persons in jail for sex-payment debt and 10,000 persons in prison for sex-payment debt.
 These estimates have considerable margins of error.
 The actual total number might plausibly be between 25,000 and 90,000.
 But that more than fifteen thousand persons are in jail or in prison every day across the U.S. for sex-payment debts cannot be reasonably doubted.